talkable/talkable-docs/source/partials/campaign_placements_description.rst

 Campaign will show up on every page as a floating widget that allows your customers to convert their points into coupons.

-If a customer is not signed in, the widget promts them to join the loyalty program.
+If a customer is not signed in, the widget prompts them to join the loyalty program.

 :ref:`Learn more about Loyalty Widget Placement <campaigns/campaign_placements/loyalty_widget>`